lambdaclass/concrete/ROADMAP.md

 1. **The relevant slices of Phases 1-4 gate each flagship.** Hardening, artifacts, runtime profile, and proof workflow must be honest in the areas the flagship actually touches before it can claim them.
 The active candidate (rule 2) determines which runtime / proof / artifact surfaces are actually required; not every item in Phases 1-4 gates every flagship — for example, the concurrency sub-track in Phase 3 only gates a flagship that uses concurrency.
 2. **Run examples through one linear ladder.** Examples start as inventory entries, then become candidates, then one active pull-through candidate at a time may force gaps in Phases 1-4, and only after its evidence holds does it graduate into Phase 7. `parse_validate` has completed that path and is now the first graduated Phase 7 entry.
 A second active pull-through candidate does not start until the current one graduates or is explicitly parked with reasons.
-3. **Make the compiler artifact-first before broadening surface area.** The current architecture track is ProofCore as a first-class IR, stable artifact identities, pass contracts, and report generation from a shared fact layer. `fixed_capacity` is the forcing candidate for this work because it exposes the ProofCore gaps that block both bounded/no-alloc and real-crypto flagships.
+3. **Keep the proof/verification spine moving.** The highest-priority compiler architecture track is `ProofCore` as a first-class IR, stable artifact identities, pass contracts, and report generation from a shared fact layer. `fixed_capacity` is the forcing candidate for this work because it exposes the ProofCore gaps that block both bounded/no-alloc and real-crypto flagships.
+Phase 4 implements the usable proof surface now; Phase 12 later proves selected preservation/soundness claims about that surface.
 4. **Phase 5 lands when backend honesty matters.** SSA contract, target model, and incremental boundaries before public packaging.
 5. **Phase 6 is not on the critical path to the first release.** Benchmarks and budgets help but do not gate it.
 6. **Phases 7-8 only after stable evidence.** Phase 7 grows by promotion from the candidate ladder, not by starting many public showcases at once.
 Release packaging rests on Phases 1-5 plus at least one graduated showcase, not the other way around.
 7. **Phases 9-11 only after first-release surface holds.** Packages, editor UX, and public governance assume the artifact / proof / release contracts are stable.
-8. **Phase 12 is a trust multiplier, not a prerequisite.** Compiler-correctness proofs come after Phases 4, 5, and the artifact contracts in 2 are stable.
+8. **Phase 12 is adjacent in priority but later in execution.** Compiler-correctness proofs come after Phases 4, 5, and the artifact contracts in 2 are stable, but every Phase 4 proof-pipeline boundary should leave an explicit Phase 12 proof target behind.
 9. **Phase 13 stays last** unless a current example forces a research topic forward.

 ## Operating Rules